-It is a common myth that if you have diabetes you shouldn't eat certain foods because they are "too sweet."
+It's a common myth that if you have diabetes you shouldn't eat certain foods because they're "too sweet."
 Some fruits do contain more sugar than others, but that doesn't mean you shouldn't eat them if you have diabetes.

 The advantage of eating a low-carbohydrate fruit is that you can consume a larger portion.
 But whether you eat a low-carb or high-carb fruit, as long as the serving size contains 15 grams of carbohydrates, the effect on your blood sugar is the same.

 The following fruit servings contain about 15 grams of carbohydrates:

-- 1/2 medium banana
+- 1/2 medium apple or banana

-- 1 1/4 cup (190 grams) cubed watermelon
+- 1 cup blackberries

-- 1 1/4 cup (180 grams) whole strawberries
+- 1 1/4 cup whole strawberries

-- Delahanty LM, et al. Nutritional considerations in type 2 diabetes mellitus. http://www.uptodate.com/home/index.html.
-Accessed July 20, 2011.
+- Delahanty LM, et al. Nutritional considerations in type 2 diabetes mellitus. https://www.uptodate.com/home.
+Accessed May 9, 2017.

-- USDA National Nutrient Database for Standard Reference, Release 23.
-U.S. Department of Agriculture. http://www.nal.usda.gov/fnic/foodcomp/search/.
-Accessed July 22, 2011.
+- USDA National Nutrient Database for Standard Reference, Release 28.
+U.S. Department of Agriculture, Agricultural Research Service. https://ndb.nal.usda.gov/.
+Accessed May 23, 2017.

 - Ready, set, start counting: How to use carbohydrate counting to keep your blood glucose healthy.
 American Dietetic Association.
 Diabetes Care and Education Practice Group. https://www.nal.usda.gov/fnic/carbohydrate-counting-and-exchange-lists.
 Accessed May 23, 2017.